 Following Spivak, Kasuto posits that Nehamah Pukhachewsky’s Yemenite stories offer “no authentic voice, but rather an attempt by an Ashkenazi farmer to assume a borrowed perspective on the real life.”
 We emphatically differ.
 Albeit writing from a privileged position, Pukhachewsky herself, in her own private space, suffered gender-based distress and mental desolation.
 Her writing taps into hardship, suffering, failures, and disappointments.
 Clearly, Pukhachewsky’s high-class problems cannot be compared with the trials of physical labor experienced by Afia.
 Nor are we trying to understate the glaring economic gap between the two women.
-Nevertheless, considerable sisterhood can be found, in Bell Hooks’ words , between the privileged woman who writes her oppressed counterpart.
+Nevertheless, sisterhood can be found, in Bell Hooks’ words , in the privileged woman’s writing of her oppressed counterpart.
 Perhaps this solidarity could be traced to Pukhachewsky’s biography, who left the safety of a well-to-do family home, similarly to Afia: “Why did they leave Yemen, her father’s home in Aden – back there?
 After all, they were masters, owners of homes and lands, and considered among the parish’s rich…” (pp. 96).
 Furthermore, similarly to Afia, who experienced a stillbirth, Pukhachewsky too lost her first two offspring.
-That is, the identification shared by the author and protagonist draws on her consciousness as well as on a shared life experience.
+That is, the identification with the protagonist draws on the author’s consciousness as well as on a shared life experience.
 What is more, Pukhachewsky immigrated to the Land of Israel following her family’s exhortations to sever ties with her gentile youthful flame and enter matrimony with a match approved by the family.
-This compromise marriage failed to satiate her yearning for fulfilment and gratification.
-The story at hand raised the question of a chosen partner versus forced marriage, with Afia imagining how her future daughter shall choose a bridegroom following her own heart: “In her imagination, she had already raised a daughter who had come of age.
+This compromise marriage failed to satiate her yearning for fulfilment and gratification, and was also afflicted with violence.
+The story at hand raised the question of a chosen partner versus forced marriage, with Afia imagining her future daughter choosing a bridegroom following her own heart: “In her imagination, she had already raised a daughter who had come of age.
 She was not going to trade her for money as in the Yemenites’ way!
 She was going to let the girl choose a fiancée after her own heart.” (pp. 96).
 We find that Pukhachewsky’s gender consciousness and her relevant political activism, coupled with her oppression at home, somewhat bridge over the class and ethnic gap between her and her protagonist.
 Afia offers an extreme case of women’s exclusion and undermining, from which Pukhachewsky herself had suffered.
 Thus, writing about Afia is a latent outlet to write her own self and about women’s struggles in general.
 Afia’s otherness and the distance from her own life helps Pukhachewsky write of the wrongs and tribulation she experiences first-hand.
 Hooks argues that sisterhood was more than an empathic acknowledgment of women’s experiences or sympathy with their shared misery, but also the power to fight any form of patriarchal wrong.
 It seems that beyond her economic status, beyond the ethnic hurdle, a deep sense of sisterhood can be found here.
-It rises from Pukhachewsky’s story to generate authenticity and evoke empathy for Afia.
 The Yemenite shaped by Pukhachewsky is a battered wife, consigned to the uttermost margins while suffering violence and humiliation both domestically and from society.
 Nevertheless, a mutinous, liberated voice rises within her.
 It is a dual voice of speech and speechlessness, submission and disgruntlement.

 “The Mop is a Yemenite” – the Yemenite maid’s songs